apache/incubator-kie-kogito-examples/serverless-workflow-examples/serverless-workflow-timeouts-showcase/README.md

 ### Building the project

-Open a terminal window, go to the serverless-workflow-timeouts-showcase directory, and execute these commands to be sure the generated images are stored in the Minikube internal registry.
+Once the minikube environment is running, open a terminal window, go to the serverless-workflow-timeouts-showcase directory, and execute these commands to be sure the generated images are stored in the minikube internal registry.

 ```shell
 eval $(minikube -p knative docker-env)